lentendu/DeltaMP/README.md

 + __Libraries already demultiplexed__: “yes” or “no”.
 If the libraries are not demultiplexed, one fastq/sff file per sample in each library will be produced.
 An archive containing all demultiplexed libraries and labeled with "raw_fastq"/“raw_sff” will be created in the output directory.
 The default is “yes” for libraries already demultiplexed.

++ __Bind barcode to primer for demultiplexing__: *Illumina specific parameter*, "yes" or "no".
+For dual-indexing, control binding of barcodes with the forward/reverse primer to increase demultiplexing accuracy.
+The first barcode in a pair is only search associated with the forward primer at 5'-end and the second barcode is only search associated with the reverse primer at 5'-end, in both paired libraries.
+The default is “no”.

 ### TARGET section